 All variables relating to the environment in which a job will run must be set, depending on the variable, within the job card or J-job.
-To move a model from development to production, it should generally only be necessary to change the variables exported in the job cards.
-Downstream scripts should always use the variables established in the J-job and should never alter them.
+To move a model from development to production, it must only be necessary to change the variables exported in the job cards.
+Downstream scripts must always use the variables established in the J-job and must never alter them.